Nifla004/ELASTOLAB-Virtual-Ultrasound-Elastography-Laboratory/README.md

 The PINN contribution is the most technically novel element — it connects the wave mechanics (track two) directly to the machine learning (track three) by encoding the physics as a constraint rather than treating it as a separate simulation step.
 This is the kind of physics-informed computational approach that characterises modern biomedical engineering research.

+Independent pre-study inspired by the Virtual Ultrasound Lab internship project description at IIT Bombay.

 ## **About the Author**
 Nifla Nalakath |
 BTech in CSE |